secwexen/aapp-mart/docs/reference/licensing.md

 # Open Source & Proprietary Components

-AAPP‑MART is developed as a hybrid open-source project.
+AAPP‑MART is developed as a hybrid project.
 Core components are fully open and community-driven, while certain production-grade modules remain proprietary to ensure security, reliability, and commercial sustainability.

 ## Open Source Components